 - The VMRP has been developed based on the best available information at the time of preparation. - The VMRP has been developed based on existing information and studies.
-Detailed hydrology and soil surveys will inform and refine understanding of localised conditions, which in turn will guide the development of specific planting regimes to be documented in rehabilitation area plans (on a stage by stage basis).
+Detailed hydrology and soil surveys will inform and refine understanding of localised conditions, which in turn will guide the development of specific planting regimes to be documented in rehabilitation area plans (on a stage by stage basis), to be endorsed by MEDQ as required by the Caloundra South Infrastructure Agreement.
 Recommendations for further survey are discussed in in Section 8.